obhq/obliteration/README.md

 ### Rules for Rust sources

 - Don't be afraid to use `unsafe` when it is necessary.
-We are written an application that required very high performance code and we use Rust to assist us on this task, not to use Rust to compromise performance that C/C++ can provides.
+We are writing an application that requires very high performance code and we use Rust to assist us on this task, not to use Rust to compromise performance that C/C++ can provide.
 - Any functions that operate on pointers don't need to mark as `unsafe`.
 The reasons is because it will required the caller to wrap it in `unsafe`.
 We already embrace `unsafe` code so no point to make it harder to use.
 - Don't chain method calls without intermidate variable if the result code is hard to follow.
 We encourage code readability than a pleasure when writing so try to make it easy to read and understand for other people.
 - Do not blindly cast an integer.
 Make sure the value can be fit in a destination type.
 We don't have any plans to support non 64-bits system so the pointer size and it related types like `usize` is always 64-bits.